schuellerf/xfce-test/README.md

 # XFCE Test
 Currently this is just a playground to setup xfce in docker.
-This is a xubuntu 17.10, with a build from git sources of all core Xfce components + some apps for testing.
+This is a Xubuntu 18.10, with a build from git sources of all core Xfce components + some apps for testing.

 # Travis